-Since the $VRS$ model satisfies a $[0,\infty]$-returns to scale assumption it is both the more general and the less informative about the returns to scale structure of the production set.
-Interestingly, the operations of union and intersection on $\Lambda$ allow to relate the $NIRS$, $NDRS$ and $CRS$ models.
-However, these operations are intrinsically derived from the specific nature of the returns to scale.
-Note that though $\Gamma_{CRS}=\Real_+$ , $T^{\Theta, CRS}$ satisfies a $\{1\}$-returns to scale assumption.
-Conversely, though $\Gamma_{VRS}=\{1\}$ , $T^{\Theta, VRS}$ satisfies a $[0,\infty]$-returns to scale assumption (see Eq \eqref{qindiv} and Proposition \ref{lambdagammaIntersect}).
+Since the $VRS$ model satisfies a $[0,\infty]$-returns to scale assumption, it is both the more general and the less informative about the returns-to-scale structure of the production set.
+Interestingly, union and intersection on $\Lambda$ allow to relate the $NIRS$, $NDRS$ and $CRS$ models.
+However, these operations are intrinsically derived from the specific nature of the returns-to-scale.
+Note that although $\Gamma_{CRS}=\Real_+$ , $T^{\Theta, CRS}$ satisfies a $\{1\}$-returns to scale assumption.
+Conversely, although $\Gamma_{VRS}=\{1\}$ , $T^{\Theta, VRS}$ satisfies a $[0,\infty]$-returns to scale assumption (see Eq \eqref{qindiv} and Proposition \ref{lambdagammaIntersect}).